L201 Proficiency and High School Language Levels; AP Placement, MD Seal of Biliteracy

 high school language levels

 Students may not enroll in language courses below their appropriate placement level without authorization from the Department of Modern Languages, Linguistics, and Intercultural Communication (MLLI).
-Students who are heritage speakers of a language other than English or students who have had education abroad in a language other than English should consult the coordinator of the particular language area about the appropriate language level.
-For students who have completed level 3 of a language in high school, but who feel unprepared for the 201 course, a 103 review course is available in French and Spanish.
-Students who have had a three- year hiatus in language study can drop one level from their appropriate placement level.
+Students who are heritage speakers of a language taught at UMBC (other than English) or students who have had education abroad in a language taught at UMBC (other than English) should consult the coordinator of the particular language area about the appropriate language level.
+Students who have had a three-year hiatus in language study can drop one level from their appropriate placement level but need to contact the course instructor or coordinator for that language area to get permission to enroll.

-International students who have had middle-school education in their native language can apply for L201 equivalency.
+International students or students with international education who have had middle-school education (at least 6th grade and above) in their native/heritage language can apply for L201 equivalency.
 Click here for more information.

 Advanced Placement (AP) Examinations